frankyeh/DSI-Studio-Website/doc/gui_t2.md

 ## 5. Make isotropic (optional)

-Many scans have non-isotropic resolution, which can cause registration problems.
+**Isotropic resolution is critical for fiber tracking.
+Ignoring this if you are not using fiber tracking** Many scans have non-isotropic resolution, which can cause registration problems.
 You can interpolate the data to make it isotropic using [**Edit**][**Make isotropic**]

 # Step T2b(1): Select a Reconstruction Method